Infomaker/NPWriterDevelopers/getting-started/index.md

 # {{ page.title }}

-{{ page.writer }} consists of two different projects, the NPWriter core and the NPWriterPluginBundle.
-One containing the writer itself and the other one {{ page.infomaker }}s plugins.
+**{{ page.writer }} consists of the NPWriter core project, which provides core editing functionality, and optional plugin projects that extends the functionality of the writer.

-The {{ page.writer }} is served to the browser via a node.js server.
-The server get the instructions of which plugins to load from a configuration file.
-The easiest way to develop plugins on a local machine is to:

-1. Clone the {{ page.writer }} source code from github
-2. Edit the configuration file and link to the new plugin
-3. Start the {{ page.writer }} Node.js server
+In this article you will find instructions of how to download and start the {{ page.writer }} locally and how to start developing your first plugin.**

 ## Prerequisites

 {{ page.writer }} requires Node.js version 6.9.1

-Since {{ page.writer }} is served by Node.js, the first step is to install it on the local machine.
+Start by installing Node.js on your machine.

 - [Installing NodeJS in OS X]({{site.url}}{{site.baseurl}}/getting-started/nodejs-installations/osx.html)
 - [Installing NodeJS in Windows]({{site.url}}{{site.baseurl}}/getting-started/nodejs-installations/win.html)

-The code resides on github, hence you need to have Git installed.
+The code resides on github, hence you also need to have Git installed.

 - [Installing Git in OS X]({{site.url}}{{site.baseurl}}/getting-started/git-installations/osx.html)
 - [Installing Git in Windows]({{site.url}}{{site.baseurl}}/getting-started/git-installations/osx.html)